Our Products are Only Made of Pure, Organic Ingredients Sourced Directly From the Earth

 20% OFF site-wide with code: UNITEDBYEARTH.
 Enjoy Free U.S. shipping for orders $100+ & Free Sample of your choice for orders $75+

 Scroll to Learn More About Their Actions & Benefits

-Palo Santo Oil is considered as a spiritual essence and is highly regarded among shamanic healers.
+Palo santo is considered a spiritual essence and is highly regarded among shamanic healers.
 It is mostly found in Ecuador where it is extremely valuable and rare.
 In Ecuador, the trees are protected and there is a strict limit on how much can be harvested at one time.
 Indigenous people of South and Central America have used the Palo Santo trees for generations to cure and prevent many ailments.
-It boosts the immune system, prevents the growth of cancers and tumors, prevents infections in wounds and cuts, alleviates muscle pains, reduces inflammation and treats rheumatism.
+It can boost the immune system, may prevent infections in wounds and cuts, alleviates muscle pains, can reduce inflammation and has been used to treat rheumatism.
 It also has antiviral and antibacterial properties.
 It is beneficial in treating nervous disorders and regulates the nervous system.
 Try in our Vata Spritzer.

 A climbing vine native to South Texas, Mexico and Central America.
 Its key constituents include flavonoids, maltol, cyanogenic glycosides, and harman indole alkaloids.
 Passion flower has been used to treat sleep disorders and historically in homeopathic medicine to treat pain and insomnia related to neurasthenia or hysteria.
 Passionflower counterbalances nervous exhaustion.
 It aids in respiratory health, digestive health, balanced blood sugar, and even attention and focus.
 Try in our Cool & Calm Blend Tea.